parksw3/parksw3.github.io/_posts/2016-10-25-competition-model.md

 \end{cases}
 $$

 When $\beta = 1$, we get purely imaginary eigenvalues, which should explain the cycle.
 However, if we look at the first figure, it doesn't look like the system oscillates around the four-species equilibrium.
 So what's going on?

+I thought about it for a while but I don't have an explanation yet.
+So I'm going to end the post here and go think about it more.
+Hopefully, I can figure something out.
+It will also be interesting to think about these things:

-Well, I haven't figured it out yet.
-Perhaps looking at it in a higher dimension will help us understand what's going on, and hopefully I can come up with a clearer geometric interpretation of the model.
+* Come up with a clearer geometric interpretation of the model.
+* Generalize the idea to $n$-competitors.